azalea/azalea.github.io/_posts/2014-07-19-django-permission_required-returns-403.md

     ...
 ```

 This seems trivial, but it saved me from typing (or pasting) `raise_exception=True` for ~100 times.
 Don't ask me why I have so many view functions.
-That's a story for another day ;)
+That's the story of another day ;)